Our work enables adults to live more fulfilling and productive lives, children to be more resilient, and families to be happier and healthier.

 - Knowledge or ability to learn and practice trauma informed principles and practices.

-WORKING CONDITIONS: May require occasional evening, or weekend hours depending on program and person served needs.
+WORKING CONDITIONS: May require occasional evening, weekend or on-call hours.